Feminist activism in hip-hop: Feminism in hip hop music

 He displayed his feminism through his music also with Dear Mama.
 A few other artists in the feminist wave include Lauryn Hill, Salt-n-Pepa, and Black Star.
 Other artists that have also had some inspirational feminist lyrics include J. Cole.
 With his song "Crooked Smile," he not only asserts that women should love everything about themselves but also points out that being insecure is a "gender neutral" experience that everyone in the world goes through.

-Another major artist from the 90s that has brought some empowering lyrics to women is Missy Elliott with her song "WTF (Where They From)."
+Another major artist from the ’90s who brought some empowering lyrics to women is Missy Elliott with her song "WTF (Where They From)."
 She had made her stances clear that all women deserve to be treated equally to men and are as powerful as men.
 She believes that women with opinions should be praised and that they are valuable to society.
 She also promotes self-love and being able to express what you want and love whoever you want, as well as encouraging women to express themselves in many ways including fashion.
 According to Katherine Cheairs, these artists were connecting the link between hip-hop music and the feminist movement.

 In the 21st century, hip-hop feminists have moved past the male rhetoric and doused the genre in feminine style.
 For example, many modern hip-hop feminists utilize their voluptuous figures in a commanding manner rather than adopting male rapper outfitting and lyric style.
 Aisha Durham writes that hip-hop aided in creating a style icon out of the female black body.
 Additionally, Nicki Minaj utilizes the female black body as a power symbol.
 In fact, in the 2011 issue of Ebony magazine, Minaj asserted her place in the hip-hop world, affirming that she can stand on her own in the male-dominated genre and use her body in an empowering manner rather than an oppressive one.